Do you struggle with your scientific writing?

 Q2: What is the duration of the course?

 The course lasts 8 weeks.
-During these 8 weeks, new modules are released bi-weekly, there are 5 weekly Q&A session, and 3 moderated peer-feedback training sessions.
+During these 8 weeks, there are 4 bi-weekly modules as a focus, and 5 weekly Q&A session, and 3 moderated peer-feedback training sessions.
 All live sessions will be recorded and provided to the course participants.

 Q3: What is the weekly workload?
 How much time do I need to invest in the course?